Creating a web service client

 Officially supported protocols

-- SOAP: the Moodle SOAP server is based on the Zend SOAP server (itself based on the PHP SOAP server).
+- The Moodle SOAP server is based on the Zend SOAP server (itself based on the PHP SOAP server).
 Zend publishes a Zend SOAP client.
 The current server implementation doesn't fully work with Java/.Net because we didn't generated a fully describe WSDL yet.
 If you are working on a Java/.Net client, follow or participate to the tracker issues MDL-28988 / MDL-28989

-- AMF: the Moodle AMF server is based on the Zend AMF server.
+- the Moodle AMF server is based on the Zend AMF server.
 The test client can be found in Settings blocks > Site Administration > Development > Web service test client > AMF Test client.

 Demo client examples